Unidata/netcdf-c/man4/netcdf-c.md

   [[\<](#nc_005fclose "Previous section in reading order")]   [[\>](#nc_005fsync "Next section in reading order")]       [[\<\<](#Datasets "Beginning of this chapter or previous chapter")]   [[Up](#Datasets "Up section")]   [[\>\>](#Groups "Next chapter")]                   [[Top](#Top "Cover (top) of document")]   [Contents]   [[Index](#Combined-Index "Index")]   [[?](#SEC_About "About (help)")]
   ----------------------------------------------------------- ------------------------------------------------------ --- --------------------------------------------------------------------- -------------------------------- ---------------------------------- --- --- --- --- ----------------------------------------- ------------ ------------------------------------ ----------------------------------

-2.15 Inquire about an Open NetCDF Dataset: nc\_inq Family {.section}
+2.15 Inquire about an Open NetCDF Dataset: nc\_inq Family
 ---------------------------------------------------------

 Members of the nc\_inq family of functions return information about an